david-cortes/isotree/README.md

 # Sample usage

-**Warning: default parameters in this implementation are very different from default parameters in others such as SciKit-Learn's, and these defaults won't scale to large datasets (see documentation for details).**
+**Warning: default parameters in this implementation are very different from default parameters in others such as Scikit-Learn's, and these defaults won't scale to large datasets (see documentation for details).**

 * Python: